Party school: Party school lists

-Playboy

-Playboy has published a list of party schools in 1987, 2002, 2006, and every year since 2009.
+Playboy published a list of party schools in 1987, 2002, 2006, and in a number of years more regularly since 2009.
 The 1987 list included forty schools, with sixteen honorable mentions; California State University, Chico ranked first, a distinction that, according to the magazine, some students considered a burden.
 In 2002, the list featured twenty-five schools and ten honorable mentions and was topped by Arizona State University.
 The University of Wisconsin–Madison placed first among ten schools in 2006, and in 2009, the University of Miami gained the top spot out of 25, ranking highest in the "brains" category, as well as in the "bikini" category.
-The University of Texas at Austin took the top ranking in 2010, followed by the University of Colorado Boulder in 2011.
-In 2012, the University of Virginia was ranked #1, and in 2013, West Virginia University topped the list.
-Syracuse University topped the list (republished from The Princeton Review) in 2014.

 It is widely believed that Playboy released additional lists of party schools in the past, but this claim has been debunked by Snopes.com.
 Playboy did describe the University of Wisconsin as "the party school" in a September 1968 issue, and deemed the University of California, Los Angeles "tops in campus action" in 1976.
 However, the magazine did not actually rank schools until January 1987.
 In 2009, Playboy announced it would make the list an annual feature in the magazine.

 McGill University, in Montreal and the University of Western Ontario, in London, Ontario, are the only Canadian schools to have made the list.